CodeShayk/Schemio/README.md

 [![NuGet version](https://badge.fury.io/nu/Schemio.Object.svg)](https://badge.fury.io/nu/Schemio.Object) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/NinjaRocks/Schemio.Object/blob/master/License.md) [![CI](https://github.com/NinjaRocks/Data2Xml/actions/workflows/CI.yml/badge.svg)](https://github.com/NinjaRocks/Data2Xml/actions/workflows/CI.yml) [![GitHub Release](https://img.shields.io/github/v/release/ninjarocks/Data2Xml?logo=github&sort=semver)](https://github.com/ninjarocks/Data2Xml/releases/latest)
 [![CodeQL](https://github.com/NinjaRocks/Schemio.Object/actions/workflows/CodeQL.yml/badge.svg)](https://github.com/NinjaRocks/Schemio.Object/actions/workflows/CodeQL.yml) [![.Net Stardard](https://img.shields.io/badge/.Net%20Standard-2.1-blue)](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
 --
+## What is Schemio?
-Schemio - is a .Net 6 utility to conditionally hydrate entities with data by given list of schema paths mapping to object graph of that entity.
-Supports JsonPath and XPath schema mappings.
+`Schemio` is a .Net utility to data hydrate an entity by schema paths mapping to object graph of that entity.
+> Supports JsonPath and XPath schemas.

+## When to use Schemio?
+Schemio is a perfect utility when you need to fetch a large entity from data source.
+Ideally, you may not require all of the entity data but only sections of the object graph depending on the usage.
+> Example  use case is document generation which may require only templated sections of client data to be fetched according to document template in context.

 ## How to use Schemio?
+you could use Schemio out of the box or extend the utility to suit your custom needs.
+> To use schemio you need to
+> - Setup the entity to be fetched.
+> - Construct the DataProvider with required dependencies.

+### Entity Setup
+* Define the `entity` to be fetched using `DataProvider` - which is basically a class with nested typed properties.
+* Define the `entity schema` with `query` and `transformer` pairs mappings to entity object graph.
+The relevant query and transformer pairs will execute accordingly when their mapped `schema paths` are included in the `request` parameter of the DataProvider.
+* `Query` is an implementation to fetch `data` for the entity object graph from the underlying data storage supported by the chosen `QueryEngine`.
+QueryEngine is an implementation of `IQueryEngine` to execute queries against implemented data source.
+* `Transformer` is an implementation to transform the data fetched by the associated query to mapped section of the object graph.
+#### Entity
-> Step 1 - To mark the class as entity to hydrate data using schemio, derive the class from `IEntity` interface.
+> Step 1 - To mark the class as Entity to be fetched using schemio, implement the class from `IEntity` interface.
 Bear in mind this is the root entity.

-Below is the Customer entity we want to conditionally hydrate with data, by passing in schema paths mapping to object graph of customer class.
+Below is an example Customer entity we want to fetch using schemio.

 ```
  public class Customer : IEntity